hauke96/master-thesis/code/README.md

 ## The `GeoJsonRouting` project

 This projects expects an `obstacle.geojson` file in the `Resources` folder.
-This GeoJSON file must have one node tagged with `start=...` and one different node with `target=...` (replace `...` with anything, the exact value here is irrelevant).
-The agent created in this project will then travel from the start to the target node.
+This GeoJSON file must have one node tagged with `start=...` and one different node with `destination=...` (replace `...` with anything, the exact value here is irrelevant).
+The agent created in this project will then travel from the start to the destination node.

 ### Run it